geh-si-rong/general-assembly-projects/README.md

 # general-assembly-projects

-Hello, my name is Ted and I'm a student of General Assembly's Data Science Immersive 20.
+My name is Si Rong and I'm a graduate from General Assembly's Data Science Immersive boot camp.

-This is a repository containing all my projects done together with GA.
+This is a repository containing my portfolio of projects completed with this institution.